 My first TSA PreCheck tip is to NOT pay for TSA PreCheck.
 Get the application fee reimbursed by your credit card.
 Even better, apply for Global Entry.
 Because when you’re approved, you’ll basically also always get stamped for TSA PreCheck.
 That’s been my experience.

 All of these travel credit cards will give you a statement credit to erase your Global Entry or TSA PreCheck fee:

-- Capital One® Venture® Rewards Credit Card (great for simple travel rewards AND there’s no annual fee in year 1.)
+- Capital One® Venture® Rewards Credit Card (great for simple travel rewards AND the annual fee is waived for the first year; then $95)

 - Chase Sapphire Reserve® (better for folks who know they’ll be traveling a lot and will use the perks)

 - United℠ Explorer Card

 I’ve give you a few more of my TSA PreCheck tips after the Jim Gaffigan video clip!

 Once you’re approved, you’ll get a fancy ID number called a Known Traveler Number.
 Be sure to enter it when you book your ticket or when you check-in.
 The site should remember it so you’ll only have to do this once.

 Embarrassing mistake: One time I forgot to enter my Known Traveler ID.
 And when I looked at my boarding pass… no TSA PreCheck stamp!
 I learned that you can add it to your existing reservation online.
 Or as in my case, I explained it to the gate agent, gave her my Known Traveler Number, and she was able to fix it, no problem.